goerwin/keyremapper/README.md

 - LWin + D weird behavior when pressed twice (FIXED)
 - ctrl + alt + supr, open the task manager, luego alt + tab no funciona
 - get a text selected, press down capslock, see how the selection is lost (FIXED)
+- how to handle multiple single key pressed?
+If you try to play games that rely on keyup events, some of then may not never be released.
+Check https://www.retrogames.cz/play_910-SNES.php?language=EN for example